hataeung2/hataeung2.github.io/docs/portfolio/2019-servopress.md

 ## Servo Press for SIMPAC, 2019
-    * Precise motor control for "ServoPress" system
+    * Precise motor control for "ServoPress" system.
-    -> Motor Position Control with Profile
+    -> Motor Position Control with Profile.

 Apr 2019 ~ Nov 2019

-It was an internal project for selling Motor, Drive, and Software.
-It was fun to learn by myself from the internet and book.
-Finally, I got to know about "Servo Press" than the others in the company.
-Good experiece. haha.
+An internal project designed to showcase our motors, drives, and software.
+It was a self-driven learning experience—I taught myself using books and online resources.
+By the end, I knew more about Servo Presses than anyone else in the company.
+A great experience overall!

 ![img](/assets/images/portfolio-2019-servopress-01.png)
 ![img](/assets/images/portfolio-2019-servopress-02.png)